regisftm/owasp-toronto/demo/07-graphana-installation.md

    > **Note** : Both `username` and `password` are `admin`.

    After login, you will be prompted to change the default password.
-You can change it (recommended), click `Save` or `Skip`, and do it later from settings.
+You can change it (recommended), click `Submit` or `Skip`, and do it later from settings.

 ---

-# Congratulation, you have arrived at the end of the demo!
+### Congratulation, you have arrived at the end of the demo!
 I hope you have enjoyed it!

 ---